-The Master Programme in Statistics at Uppsala University offers you a solid foundation in statistical theory and a deeper knowledge of areas such as econometrics, psychometrics and biostatistics.
+The Master's Programme in Statistics at Uppsala University offers you a solid foundation in statistical theory and a deeper knowledge of areas such as econometrics, psychometrics and biostatistics.
 This provides you with the skills to critically analyse and interpret data from various application areas.
 This makes you well-prepared and in-demand for work in both the private and public sectors and for further studies in research education.

 Faculty and research.
-The research at the Department of Statistics mainly concerns two fields, econometrics (both micro and time series econometrics) and Structural Equations Modeling (SEM).
+The research at the Department of Statistics mainly concerns two fields, econometrics (both micro and time series econometrics) and Structural Equations Modelling (SEM).
 Within micro econometrics the focus is on causal inference while in time series econometrics, we study macro economic models, in particular analysis of long term relations, i.e. cointegration, and forecasting.
-SEM deals with the modeling of unobserved (i.e. latent) variables which is popular in psychology and business administration.
+SEM deals with the modelling of unobserved (i.e. latent) variables which is popular in psychology and business administration.

 We are also interested in analysis of financial data.
 Many empirical studies indicate that such data are volatile, which means that their degree of fluctuation differs between different time periods.
 (For example, the volatility is high during periods of financial crisis.)
-Hence, there is a great need for statistical methods that take this kind of behavior into account.
+Hence, there is a great need for statistical methods that take this kind of behaviour into account.

 Why this programme?

 Statistics are used daily in all areas of society and statistics as a science involves the study of methods used to draw conclusions about difficult problems.
 Examples of questions that can be answered with statistical methods are:

 What is the impact of new medical treatments and how strong is their effect?

 What actions affect unemployment and to what extent?

 What are the effects of terrorist attacks on election outcomes?